Steven Seagal: Conflicts with stuntmen

-Seagal has been accused by former stunt performers who have worked with him, including Kane Hodder, Stephen Quadros, and Gene LeBell, of intentionally hitting stuntmen during scenes.
+Seagal has been accused by former stunt performers who have worked with him, including Kane Hodder, Stephen Quadros, and Gene LeBell, of intentionally hitting stunt performers during scenes.
 Additionally, while serving as stunt coordinator for Out for Justice, LeBell allegedly got into an on-set altercation with Seagal over his mistreatment of some of the film's stunt performers.
 After the actor claimed that, due to his aikido training, he was "immune" to being choked unconscious, LeBell supposedly offered Seagal the opportunity to prove it.
 With Seagal's permission, LeBell then successfully choked him unconscious, with Seagal losing bowel control.
 Although LeBell has not directly confirmed the rumor, he implied that it was true in a 2012 interview.
 Seagal's bodyguard and stuntman Steven Lambert stated that a confrontation did happen, during which Seagal elbowed LeBell before he could lock the hold, after which LeBell flipped Seagal.
 Seagal has directly denied that a confrontation took place, calling LeBell a "sick, pathological scumbag liar".

 Robart Wall included LeBell in his "Dirty Dozen", a list of martial artists willing to answer to a public challenge made by Seagal.
 LeBell however declined to participate, as the feud with Seagal was hurting him professionally.
-He did however criticize Seagal for his treatment of stuntmen, and left open the possibility of a professional fight if Seagal wanted.
+He did, however, criticize Seagal for his treatment of stunt performers and left open the possibility of a professional fight if Seagal wanted.

 Allegations of mistreatment towards stuntmen have continued throughout Seagal's later career, with both stuntman Peter Harris Kent (Arnold Schwarzenegger's stunt double) and Mike Leeder publicly criticizing his on-set antics.
 Actor John Leguizamo also claimed that during rehearsals on Executive Decision, in retaliation for laughing at him, Seagal caught him off guard and knocked him into a brick wall.
 Michael Jai White, who acted with him in a number of movies, stated that he routinely hit stunt men, and that he was known for it.
 He said they just accepted it.
 However, he stated that Seagal never hit him.